UW-THINKlab/Mobility-Analysis-Workflows-tutorial/README.md

 <br/>
 <br/>

-# Tutorial for using MAW from a graphical user interface
+# Tutorial B: Using MAW from a graphical user interface
 In this tutorial, the BioDepot-workflow-builder (Bwb) (Hung et al., 2019) is employed to run Workflow 2 and Workflow 6 described in Section 4.2 of the paper, using a synthetic cellular dataset and GPS dataset.
 Bwb provides an easy-to-use graphical interface: each container is represented as a widget (an icon that allows users to deploy, configure and execute the container), and a workflow is represented as a directed acyclic graph of widgets.
 Running MAW through Bwb requires minimum programming skills from the user, and thus allows users to easily access and reproduce mobility analysis methods and results.

 A video version of this tutorial can be found at https://www.youtube.com/watch?v=9emIszx2hgo.